 Flip over each corner and trim off the excess fabric square found on the back of each corner.

 |Photo added per request: Reverse side of the top corner.
 Extra fabric to trim from side border is on the right here.|

-Flip it over and the front corners should look like this:
+Then flip it over and the front corners should look like this:

-Iron the entire front of the quilt.
+Finally iron the entire front of the quilt.

 Congratulations!
 The entire front of your quilt is done.
 It should look like this.

 DISCLOSURE: I learned to sew in 4H in the 4th grade.
 I’ve been sewing for over 30 year.
 I’m not a professional quilter.
 I take short-cuts and I may not do things the “right” way according to other quilters and sewers.
 Nonetheless, you will have a lovely handmade quilt when we are through.
 One that you will hopefully come to treasure for a lifetime.